Robust Gaussian Process Regression Based on Iterative Trimming: Experiments with Synthetic Datasets

-where $d_{i j} = |x_i-x_j|/l$.
-The first term is the so-called squared-exponential kernel, which reflects the strength of correlation based on the distance between input locations.
-The second term is the white noise kernel, which captures the random errors due to observation noise.
-The white noise term in the kernel is generally recommended even for the t-lik GP to ensure valid matrix inversions.
-The parameters $\sigma_\mathrm{se}$, $\sigma_w$ and $l$ are to be determined from the training set.
-In the t-lik GP case, two more parameters are used to specify the shape and width of the Student's t distribution.
+where $d_{i j} = |x_i-x_j|/l_\mathrm{k}$.
+The first term is a squared-exponential kernel, which reflects the correlation between different locations.
+The second term is a white noise kernel, which captures the random errors due to observation noise.
+In practice, a non-zero white noise term is generally recommended (even for $t$-lik GP) to ensure valid matrix inversions.
+The $t$-lik GP involves two more parameters, the degree of freedom (DoF), $\nu$, and the scale, $\sigma_t$, of the Student-$t$ observation model.
+For each method, the parameters $\Theta=\{l_\mathrm{k},\,\sigma_\mathrm{k},\,\sigma_w,\,[\nu,\,\sigma_t]\}$ are determined by maximizing the posterior probability of the training set.
+Specifically, we update $\Theta$ in each iteration step of ITGP.

-\reffig{fig:example_neal} shows the predictions for one of the training sets, while \reffig{fig:boxplot_neal} presents the box-plot for the prediction quality of each method (see also \reftab{tab:result}).
-In general, we can see that the proposed ITGP shows similar performance as the t-lik GP and much better results than the standard GP.
-The re-weighted ITGP has better performance than the raw ITGP and approaches the ideal performance when the outliers are extreme.
-However, it is challenging for all the methods when the outliers are abundant, while the raw ITGP shows significant better results.
-As mentioned, a better reweighting scheme might be required for this case.
+\reffig{fig:example_neal} shows model predictions for one example training set, and \reffig{fig:boxplot_neal} presents box plots of RMSE (see also \reftab{tab:neal_bench}).
+For Cases 8 and 9, we also show the $t$-lik GP results with DoF fixed to the true value (3 and 1) for reference (labeled as ``$t$-lik GP ($\nu$)'').

+The standard GP works the best when the main sample is Gaussian and free of contamination (Case ``zero'') and still provides good results with slight non-normality (Case ``$t_3$'').
+However, it is highly susceptible to outliers in the other cases, where $t$-lik GP and ITGP show significantly better performance. $t$-lik GP seems comparable to or slightly better than ITGP for low outlier fraction cases (Case ``zero'', ``rare'', and ``$t_3$'') when the sample size is small ($n=100$).
+In other cases, ITGP significantly outperforms $t$-lik GP, and more so for samples with $n=500$.

+Remarkably, in several cases, e.g., ``skewed'', ``extreme'', and ``uniform'', the median RMSE of ITGP even approaches the ideal performance using purified samples (``Ideal GP'').
+It is because outliers in these cases are more broadly dispersed and distinct from the main sample (see \reffig{fig:mock}), hence in favor of trimming algorithms.
+Moreover, ITGP's performance is better than or at least comparable to $t$-lik GP's even in the Student-$t$ noise cases (``$t_3$'' and ``$t_1$'').
+It is perhaps because the long tail of Student-$t$ distribution leads to lower efficiency, especially when $\nu$ is small.
+We also find that when fixing $\nu$, even to the true value of the underlying sample, $t$-lik GP usually makes worse predictions due to less freedom in model fitting.

+The RMSE of ITGP approximately reduces as $1/\sqrt{n}$, while it does not apply to GP or $t$-lik GP in most cases.
+For example, in Case ``skewed'', the mean RMSE of GP and $t$-lik GP only reduces by 10\% and 20\%, respectively, when the sample size increases from 100 to 500.
+The stars clusters in \refsec{sec:cluster_data} make an even more extreme example.
+It is because the estimate's variance shrinks with larger $n$, but the bias does not.
+This fact implies that ITGP has a much smaller bias than GP or $t$-lik GP for contaminated samples.